MichaelMacaulay/Talk-to-Eat/README.md

-# Talk-to-Eat

-Allows users to search for recipes using only voice commands.
+This React application allows the user to search for recipes by using voice commands.

-This project makes use of Alan ai, spoonacular, and material-UI for styling.
+This makes use of Alan AI, Material UI, and the Spoonacular API.